Editor’s note: This post was originally published on April 23 2019 and has been updated to make it more comprehensive and up-to-date.

 Tip: Google follows a behavioural interview approach which means you will need to provide examples from your own experience to back up your resume.

-After the first round of interviews is cleared, Google conducts four subsequent in-office interviews with different Googlers.
+After the first round of interviews is cleared, Google conducts four subsequent video or in-office interviews with different Googlers.
 Each interview round lasts about 30 to 45 minutes.
 And don’t worry, Google covers all transport and accommodation costs.
+You can also reach out to Google’s hiring team for assistive technology.
 Google interview questions cover four key points – general cognitive ability, leadership, role-related knowledge, and “Googleyness”, which is one’s ability to use one’s individuality and response to ambiguity.
 Google recruiters usually ask open-ended questions with no one correct answer, so candidates have the freedom to draw from their own experiences.
 For technical roles, questions will mainly be about coding and algorithms.
 You will essentially have to think out loud how you would approach a certain technical problem and how you would go about finding a solution for it.

 Here are a few sample Google interview questions: